-

-Designed by the well-established cybersecurity company Norton, the creator of Norton antivirus and LifeLock, Norton Secure VPN combines reliable service with a clean and easy-to-use interface.
-This VPN service boasts impressive features like strong data encryption, streaming support, and the ability to connect up to 10 devices.
+Designed by the well-established cybersecurity company Norton, the creator of Norton antivirus and Norton LifeLock, Norton Secure VPN combines reliable service with a clean and easy-to-use interface.
+This VPN service boasts features like strong data encryption, streaming support, and up to 10 simultaneous connections.

 For those concerned about online security or wishing to unblock geo-restricted content, Norton Secure VPN might just be the ideal solution.
 We’ll break down all you need to know about its features, pricing, and compatibility, among other aspects, in our comprehensive Norton VPN review.